Shiratasa/ReactPhladRian/README.md

-# Phlad Rian, the school equipment donation website
+# Phlad Rian, the School Equipment Donation Website

-This project is created by Putthiwat Chalermvongsavej. (https://www.facebook.com/shiratasa.kusharane/)
+This project is created by Mr.Putthiwat Chalermvongsavej --> (https://www.facebook.com/shiratasa.kusharane/)

 ## Tools for development